dzackgarza/qual-wiki/30_Complex Analysis/010_Basics/005_Calculus_Preliminaries.md

 :::

 :::{.slogan}
-A $C^1$ function is invertible in any neighborhood in which its derivative $f'$ is invertible.
+A relation is locally the graph of a function wherever the derivative is nonsingular.
 :::

+### Inverse Function Theorem

 :::{.theorem title="Inverse Function Theorem"}
 For $f \in C^1(\RR; \RR)$ with $f'(a) \neq 0$, then $f$ is invertible in a neighborhood $U \ni a$, $g\da f\inv \in C^1(U; \RR)$, and at $b\da f(a)$ the derivative of $g$ is given by